seismic filterscan

 pairs.csv

-The correlated pairs of positions found in the RNA.
+The bridge pairs of positions found in the RNA, with each pair’s P-value, BH-adjusted Q-value, and fold change.

 domains.csv